AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 **Important!**

 If the **sshd\_config** file associated with the server is not set to the default option, only certain users will have server access - this will prevent a successful connection to MBI.
-In these cases, it's necessary to run a command like **AllowUsers** to allow the rjmetric user access to the server.
+In these cases, it is necessary to run a command like **AllowUsers** to allow the rjmetric user access to the server.

 ## Creating a MySQL user for MBI {#mysql}